-Someone asked me a great question recently.
+Someone asked me a great question once.
 It came from a young pastor.
-He appears to be doing a great job leading, but he wants to do better.
-I admire that.
-I hope he (and I) continue that attitude throughout his career (and mine).
+He appeared to be doing a great job leading, but he wanted to do better.
+I always admire someone who wants to improve.

 His question was this: